Bugg4/remark-lint-word-case/README.md

 # remark-lint-word-case
-remark plugin to enforce case for specific words
+remark-lint rule to enforce a specific case on a list of user-defined words.